lucaskappel/BigBrother/README.md

 - Prints RCON logs to a dedicated channel on the discord server.

-- Bot is a very goode boye and tries to reconnect on its own if it disconnects :3
+- Bot is a very goode boye and tries to reconnect on its own if it disconnects :3 -- Bot is not a very goode boye and cant reconnect on its own atm